adamsilver/fdpb/03-Book-A-Flight.md

 In future we may find that:

 - research shows that our own widget performs better than the native input
-- support is drastically improved and that hardly any of our users have an unsupported browser
+- support is broad enough to worry less about the rapidly diminishing users using unsupported browsers.

-In both of these cases we may choose to remove our custom component altogether, giving us less to maintain, and give users faster experiences.
+In both cases we may choose to remove the custom date picker, giving us less to maintain, and give users faster experiences.

-To plug the gap, you can choose from a plethora of existing accessibile solutions[^].
-Or we can be bold and design our own.

-#### Custom Calendar Control Component
+#### Date picker component

 How it might look: